Cherryblue/seafile-docker/README.md

 - [Docker](https://docker.com/) is an open source project to pack, ship and run any Linux application in a lighter weight, faster container than a traditional virtual machine.

-- [Raspberry PI](https://raspberrypi.org) is a very popular [SBC](https://en.wikipedia.org/wiki/Single-board_computer) widerly available and very cheap
+- [Raspberry PI](https://raspberrypi.org) is a very popular [SBC](https://en.wikipedia.org/wiki/Single-board_computer) widely available and very cheap

 **This repository is a fork of the original seafile docker image, specifically for adding support of the Raspberry PI release and automatic Seaf-Fuse use inside the container.**